ga-wdi-boston/rails-activerecord-one-to-many/README.md

 $ rails migrate
 ```

 > Check the db with `$ rails db`.
-We should now see a place_id column that is foreign key.
+We should now see a place_id column that is foreign key from the people table to the places table.

 ```text
 \d people